P-Vishnu-Madhav/JBlog/_posts/2020-8-24-beginner.md

 layout: post
 title: "Beginner: Writeup"
 date: 2020-8-24
-excerpt: "Angr"
+excerpt: "Angr,Symbolic Execution"
-tags: [Writeup,Symbolic Execution]
+tags: [Writeup,Angr]
 ---
 Recently I played GoogleCTF and had a lot of fun solving begineer and Android challenges.
 This challenge was the warmup for Revering category .
 Althroughthe challenge can be solved in manyways but symbolic execution is the best way which saves a lot of time than other techniques.